Planck 2013 results. XVII. Gravitational lensing by large-scale structure: Consistency and systematic tests

-When using the component separated maps above, we have used the same $f_{\rm sky}=0.7$ Galactic mask as for our MV result, although the confidence regions associated with each foreground cleaned map allow more sky, ranging up to $f_{\rm sky}=0.94$ for the \NILC\ method.
+When using the component-separated maps above, we have used the same $f_{\rm sky}=0.7$ Galactic mask as for our MV result, although the confidence regions associated with each foreground-cleaned map allow more sky, ranging up to $f_{\rm sky}=0.94$ for the \NILC\ method.
 We have used the \metis\ pipeline (described later in Sect.~\ref{sec:consistency:filtering}) to test whether this improved sky coverage could benefit our lens reconstruction.
-The same method has been used in \citep{planck2013-p06} to evaluate possible biases to lens reconstruction induced by these methods using the FFP6 simulated CMB realization, described in \cite{planck2013-p01}, indicating that the different component separation algorithms do not alter significantly the lensing signal (at the level which can be tested on a single simulation).
-Analyzing the \NILC\ map, which has the largest confidence region, we find that we can increase the usable sky surface up to $f_{\rm sky}=0.87$ without encountering significant Galactic contamination.
+The same method has been used in \cite{planck2013-p06} to evaluate possible biases to lens reconstruction induced by these methods using the FFP6 simulated CMB realization, described in \cite{planck2013-p01}, indicating that the different component-separation algorithms do not alter significantly the lensing signal (at the level which can be tested on a single simulation).
+Analyzing the \NILC\ map, which has the largest confidence region, we find that we can increase the usable sky area up to $f_{\rm sky}=0.87$ without encountering significant Galactic contamination.
 In Fig.~\ref{fig:nilc_wiener_filtered_d} we show the striking improvement in sky coverage on the \NILC\ map. \SMICA\ and \SEVEM\ are very similar; we have not considered \CR\ because of its larger noise level.

 Power spectrum estimates at this mask level show consistency with the MV reconstruction within two standard deviations of the measurement uncertainty.
 The increased sky coverage does not bring significant improvements in the error-bars of the power spectrum, however.
 Using Eq.~\ref{eqn:var_clpp_analytical} as an estimate of the power spectrum variance, the larger sky coverage yields only a $3.5\%$ improvement at $L<40$ over the MV result, decreasing down to 0 at $L=400$.
 This could be due to the different weighting used in the component separation compared to the one of the MV map, which results in slightly noisier maps for our purpose.
-While the component separated maps allow for a reduced mask maintaining a robust lensing potential estimation, they lead to a marginal improvement of the power spectrum uncertainties.
+While the component-separated maps allow for a reduced mask, they lead to a marginal improvement of the power spectrum uncertainties.
 Nevertheless, their agreement with the MV result is reassuring.

-\subsection{Point Source Correction}
+\subsection{Point source correction}